GroovyMC/GroovyDuvet/README.md

     }
 }

+configurations {
+	localImplementation
+	runtimeClasspath.extendsFrom localImplementation
+	compileOnly.extendsFrom localImplementation
+}

 dependencies {
-    modImplementation 'io.github.lukebemish.groovyduvet:groovyduvet:<version>'
+    modImplementation 'org.groovymc.groovyduvet:groovyduvet:<version>'
-    runtimeOnly 'io.github.lukebemish.groovyduvet:groovyduvet-groovy:<version>'
+    localImplementation 'org.groovymc.groovyduvet:groovyduvet-core:<groovymc-core-version>'
 }
 ```

-The `runtimeOnly` dependency on `groovyduvet-groovy` is necessary so that the groovy runtime will be loaded on the same
+The `localImplementation` configuration and dependency on `groovyduvet-core` is necessary so that the groovy runtime will be loaded on the same
-classloader at runtime in the development environment as it will be at runtime in production.
+classloader at runtime in the development environment as it will be at runtime in production; the configuration, as set up above, ensures that
+the dependency will be marked properly within the generated module and pom files during publishing.

 Then, use the `groovyduvet` language adapter for your groovy entrypoints.
 Entrypoints can target classes, static fields, or static methods that extend
 the entrypoint type just like usual; GroovyDuvet can also target local variables inside of scripts.
 The script will be run, and the variable will be